Fabrice Yopa

 </compilerArgs>

-Also add -proc:none when compiling the processor module itself.
-Otherwise it tries to process its own sources and loops.
+Also add -proc:none when compiling the processor module itself — otherwise it would try to process its own sources recursively, and you'd get a beautiful infinite loop.

 Cannot resolve symbol 'log'

-- Live with the red squiggles — compiles and runs, and it shows the problem clearly
+• Live with the red squiggles — the project compiles and runs correctly from the command line, and it illustrates the underlying problem very concretely.

-- Delegate builds to Maven (see blocker #3) — Run works even if the editor still complains
+• Delegate IDE builds to Maven (see obstacle #3) — the Run button works fine, even if the editor keeps complaining visually.

 java: exporting a package from system module jdk.compiler is not allowed with --release

-IntelliJ compiles with its own integration, not Maven.
-It passes --release 21, which conflicts with --add-exports on system modules.
-The flags in pom.xml are ignored on this path.
+IntelliJ uses its own internal compiler by default, not Maven.
+In that process, it automatically passes --release 21, which conflicts with --add-exports on system modules.
+And the flags defined in pom.xml are ignored entirely.

-Settings > Build, Execution, Deployment > Build Tools > Maven > Runner > "Delegate IDE build/run actions to Maven"
+Go to Settings > Build, Execution, Deployment > Build Tools > Maven > Runner > check "Delegate IDE build/run actions to Maven".

 <arg>-J--add-exports=jdk.compiler/com.sun.tools.javac.processing=ALL-UNNAMED</arg>

--J passes the flag to the JVM running javac, not to javac itself.
-The processor runs inside that JVM and needs runtime module access.
-Without -J, the flag only affects compilation of user code.
+This prefix passes the flag directly to the JVM running javac, rather than to the compiler itself.
+Our annotation processor runs inside that host JVM — it needs these access rights at runtime.
+Without the -J, the flag would only affect the compilation of user code, not javac's execution environment.

-Same reason --release is absent from the pom — incompatible with --add-exports on system modules:
+That's also why --release is absent from the pom — it's incompatible with --add-exports on internal modules.
+We use instead:

 <maven.compiler.source>21</maven.compiler.source>